stackified/xktradingfloor/README.md

 ### Code Issues

-1. **Supervisor Role Reference**: The file `backend/routes/api/index.js` references `constants.roles.supervisor` in the admin route authorization, but this role is not defined in `backend/utils/constants.js`.
-The defined roles are: Admin, User, SubAdmin, Operator.
-This may cause runtime errors.
-Consider removing the supervisor reference or adding it to constants.
+1. **Role Mismatch Between Frontend and Backend**:
+   - **Backend** defines three roles: Admin, User, Operator (see `backend/utils/constants.js`)
+   - **Frontend** references additional roles: "SubAdmin" and "supervisor" (found in `frontend/src/components/dashboard/ProtectedRoute.jsx`, `frontend/src/pages/Login.jsx`, etc.)
+   - These roles are not defined in backend constants and may cause authorization issues
+   - **Admin Route Authorization**: The admin routes in `backend/routes/api/index.js` allow Admin, Operator, and User roles, which may be too permissive.
+Consider restricting admin routes to Admin and Operator only.

+2. **Missing Slug Route**: The `getBlogBySlug` controller method exists in `blog.controller.js` but the route is not connected in `backend/routes/api/public/blog.routes.js`.
+To enable slug functionality:
+   - Uncomment the slug field in `backend/models/blog.model.js`
+   - Add route: `router.get('/:slug', blogController.getBlogBySlug);` to `backend/routes/api/public/blog.routes.js`

-2. **Company Update Route**: The company controller has `updateCompany()` method implemented, but the route is not connected in `backend/routes/api/admin/company.routes.js`.
+3. **Company Update Route**: The company controller has `updateCompany()` method implemented, but the route is not connected in `backend/routes/api/admin/company.routes.js`.
 This endpoint needs to be added:

    - `PUT /api/admin/company/:companyId/updatecompany` - Update company

    **Note:** Delete and promo code routes are already implemented and connected.

-3. **Blog Slug Field**: The slug field in the blog model (`backend/models/blog.model.js`) is commented out.
-The `getBlogBySlug` controller method and route exist but cannot function until the slug field is enabled in the model.

-4. **Protected Routes**: The protected routes file (`backend/routes/api/protected/index.js`) exists but appears to be empty.
+4. **Protected Routes**: The protected routes file (`backend/routes/api/protected/index.js`) exists but is empty.
 User-specific protected endpoints (profile management, review submission, event registration) need to be implemented.

+5. **Public Blog Endpoint Path**: The actual endpoint is `/api/public/blogs/getpublishedblogs` (not `/api/public/blogs`).
+The README has been updated to reflect the correct path.

+6. **Public Company Endpoint**: The public company endpoint uses POST method (`/api/public/companies/getallcompanies`) instead of GET, and accepts filters in the request body rather than query parameters.

 ## 🧪 Development Guidelines